nwchemgit/nwchem-wiki/TCE.md

 It is not recommended to perform DIIS every iteration, whereas setting a large value for this parameter necessitates a large memory (disk) space to keep the excitation amplitudes of previous iterations.
-In 5.0 version we significantly improved the DIIS solver by re-organizing the itrative process and by introducing the level shift option (lshift) that enable to increase small orbital energy differences used in calculating the up-dates for cluster amplitudes.
+In 5.0 version we significantly improved the DIIS solver by re-organizing the iterative process and by introducing the level shift option (lshift) that enable to increase small orbital energy differences used in calculating the up-dates for cluster amplitudes.
 Typical values for lshift oscillates